ondrong/home-monitor/README.md

 - Stable power line and reliable internet connection at your house.
 - A device with Linux, BSD, MacOS to run the home-monitor scripts.
 I'm using ArchLinux on BananaPi, so be prepared to edit the scripts according to the platform of your choice.
 - A bunch of photo cameras, webcams, network IP cams or whatever device you have that allows picture to be taken from.
-- A few temperature sensors.
-I use Dallas DS18B20 via 1-wire interface and some cheap chinese USB device called Temper.
+- Some digital temperature sensors you might have lying around somewhere.
+I use Dallas DS18B20 via 1-wire interface and a cheap chinese USB device called Temper.